 2.2 When you use information about an individual, whether they are an employee or a customer, you must make sure that they are properly informed of what you intend to do with their information.

-- You should confirm that they are aware of who you are, what information you hold and why, and any other information (such as third parties you intend to pass the information to) which may make your use of personal information fair.
+- You should ensure that they are aware of who you are, what information you hold and why, and any other information (such as third parties you intend to pass the information to) which may make your use of personal information fair.

 2.3 The information you hold must be accurate and up to date.

-2.4 The information be kept securely.
+2.4 The information must be kept securely.

 2.5 The information you hold must be deleted as soon as you have no reason to keep it.